Best Tech Stack for Building a Discord Bot as a Solo Developer

 Discord bots need to be online all the time.
 Unlike a web app where a few seconds of downtime is barely noticeable, a Discord bot going offline means commands fail, events are missed, and users immediately notice.
 This makes hosting choice and reliability crucial.

 The Node.js and Discord.js combination is the default for a reason.
 Discord.js has the largest community, the best documentation, and handles the WebSocket connection to Discord's gateway reliably.
+It carries roughly 26,700 stars on GitHub and pulls about 683,000 downloads a week from npm, which is the kind of momentum that means your weird edge-case error already has a Stack Overflow answer.
 I've tried Python with discord.py (solid, but the async pattern is less intuitive if you come from web development), and even Go with discordgo (fast but the library is more low-level).
 For solo developers who already know JavaScript, Discord.js is the clear winner.

 TypeScript isn't optional in my opinion.
 Discord's slash command system involves complex option types, permission flags, and interaction responses.
 TypeScript catches mismatches at compile time that would otherwise crash your bot at runtime.
 A user triggers a command, your bot crashes because you passed a string where a number was expected, and nobody's around to restart it.
 TypeScript prevents that class of bug entirely.